zio/zio-zmx/docs/metrics/index.md

 ZIO DSL.
 Application developers use this DSL to instrument their own methods capturing the mtrics they are interested in.
 The metrics are captured in a backend agnostic way as a stream of `MetricEvent`.

-An instrumention in ZIO ZMX is the mapping of metric events to a spacific backend.
+An instrumention in ZIO ZMX is the mapping of metric events to a specific backend.
 At the moment ZIO ZMX supports intrumentations for
 [Datadog](https://www.datadoghq.com/) and [Prometheus](https://prometheus.io).

 Datadog is an extension to [statsd](https://github.com/statsd/statsd) supporting everything in statsd and some additional metrics and